trec-dd/trec-dd-simulation-harness/README.md

 Once you have a "runfile", you may then score your run.
 Please see the section "Gathering Scores" for more information.

-# Example Recommender Systems
+# Example TREC DD Systems

-The directory trec\_dd/system holds example recommender systems to demonstrate interaction with the simulation harness using a TREC DD system.
+The directory trec\_dd/system holds example TREC DD systems to demonstrate interaction with the simulation harness using a TREC DD system.
 Right now, the only example system is random_system.py.

-# Executing the Random Recommender System
+# Executing the Random System

 ## Requirements